CONSERVATION TIPS

 Can you connect multiple rain barrels together?

 Yes, you can!
 Homeowners often choose to connect multiple rain barrels together to increase their water storage capacity.
-Information about how to do this is included in our rain barrel placement and maintenance document.
+Instructions can be found online or you can check out the BWS publication archive for rain catchment construction, maintenance and configuration tips.